ivanrichmond/hello/README.md

 5. Rerouting of User Settings to Login for non-logged in user. **DONE**
 ## Technical Debt
 1. Put /admin under admin privs, so that only someone logged in as an admin can get to it.
+2. `<Admin>` has several components directly out of Semantic UI.
+Pull these out and put them under wrappers, then use the wrappers, so that I can be almost totally independent of SUI.
+That way, if I decide to change CSS libraries, I can easily change just these libraries.

 ### React Router 6